Daith Piercing Prices: How Much Do They Cost?

 Many piercers offer a variety of deals and discounts for their customers that you can take advantage of.

 Buy one get one free offers are one of the most popular deals, and for good reason.
-Very common in well-known tourist towns and cities, the piercer can perform a piercing on both you and a friend for the price of just one of you, essentially halving the cost for the both of you.
+Very common in well-known tourist towns and cities, the piercer can perform a piercing on both you and a friend for the price of just one of you, essentially halving the cost for both of you.

 Many piercers offer re-piercings for customers who have previously visited their shop before, and who have had a former piercing close up.